 - 5.1 The policy identifies the need to embed combatting the risk of fraud and corruption, including bribery, into the culture of the organisation.
 Managers and employees are provided with advice and training to ensure that they consider ways to minimise the risks of fraud, bribery and corruption as part of their day- to-day duties.
-Guidance on this and further advice for managers is provided in documentation supporting the Policy as well as from the Corporate Investigations Team. - The policy also identifies the need to provide adequate investigative resources to support managers in deterring, detecting and preventing fraud, bribery and corruption.
+Guidance on this and further advice for managers is provided in documentation supporting the Policy as well as from the Corporate Investigations Team. - 5.2 The policy also identifies the need to provide adequate investigative resources to support managers in deterring, detecting and preventing fraud, bribery and corruption.
 The Corporate Fraud Team is dedicated in proactively placing this policy at the heart of service delivery and enforcing a stance of zero tolerance to such behaviour. - 5.3 The prevention, detection and investigation of financial irregularities including fraud and corruption (which may involve bribery) are an important activity for local authorities.
 The Corporate Investigations Team considers cases of suspected fraud and irregularity other than Council Tax and Housing Benefit.
-There are no direct comparisons with staffing levels of other local authorities. - In addition to undertaking specific investigations, the team co-ordinates the National Fraud Initiative (NFI) data matching exercise and measures and assess the risk of fraud and corruption and exception reporting using council systems, e.g. exception reporting of payroll data may identify individuals who regularly receive amounts in excess of their contracted salary, indicating potential excessive amounts of overtime.
+There are no direct comparisons with staffing levels of other local authorities. - 5.4 In addition to undertaking specific investigations, the team co-ordinates the National Fraud Initiative (NFI) data matching exercise and measures and assess the risk of fraud and corruption and exception reporting using council systems, e.g. exception reporting of payroll data may identify individuals who regularly receive amounts more than their contracted salary, indicating potential excessive amounts of overtime.
 Such reports may also reveal excessive expense claims or processing errors. - 5.5 The team support managers by providing advice, fraud awareness training and carrying out proactive work.
 Over the past 12 months we have delivered fraud awareness training to various sections including new starters, Housing staff and the Income Management Team.
-Work has also been undertaken to proactively check School Admissions, Right To Buy applications and Tenancies in an effort to minimise the risk of fraud. - 5.6 The Corporate Investigations Team in collaboration with Leicestershire County Council is producing an e-learning package which will provide online training to assist staff in understanding the risk of Fraud, Corruption and Bribery.
-This will be a mandatory training package for officers of the council.
-The package will be available from April 2019.
+Work has also been undertaken to proactively check School Admissions, Right to Buy applications and Tenancies to minimise the risk of fraud. - 5.6 The Corporate Investigations Team has produced an e-learning package which will provide online training to assist staff in understanding the risk of Fraud, Corruption and Bribery.
+It is awaiting approval from the Head of Revenues & Customer Support before being rolled across the authority in the very near future.
+The training will be mandatory for all members of staff, both existing and new starters, and will be supported by annual refresher training.

-6. Financial, legal and other implications
+6 Financial, legal and other implications